Tuition & Payment Information

 For non-degree seeking students enrolled in less than 9 credits, tuition and fees are assessed at resident rates based on undergraduate or graduate course level.
 Enrollment in excess of 8 credits requires tuition and fees to be assessed at the same rates applied to admitted students.
 You are referred to the above fee payment schedule.
 Nonresident differential and student level (undergraduate or graduate) will be applicable.
 Questions are referred to the Office of Business Affairs.

-Tuition and fees for distance courses are listed in the class listing for each course.
+Tuition and fees for Ecampus courses are listed in the class listing for each course.
 These rates are separate from the tuition and fees for all other courses.
-For most distance courses, the tuition and fees are:

-Refund rates for distance courses are governed by the same refund schedule for non-distance courses.
+Refund rates for Ecampus courses are governed by the same refund schedule for on-site courses.